Rohit-Agarwal-Khitchdee/EngagementManager/README.md

     We will walkthrough the design of SModeSrcEdr which is its primary mode of operation
     and the user intent handlers that are part of this mode's design.

-   - Open 8859: INITIALIZING AND EXITING MODAL (BLOCK).
+   - Open INITIALIZING AND EXITING MODAL (BLOCK).
-    Open 8878 modal_init
+    Open modal_init
-    Goto 8903 and Ctrl-right load_UI_state
+    Goto load_UI_state
-    Goto 8871 and Ctrl-right new_src_edr
+    Goto new_src_edr
     Note we are inside the BLOCK: THIS APP'S PRIMARY MODE, THE SOURCE EDITOR
     and the SUB_BLOCK: BASE DEFINITIONS
     This is where the SModeSrcEdr struct is defined
     and fns to "new", free and load from a file are defined.
-    Open 7291, goto 7292 and Ctrl-right pBase->init
+    Goto pBase->init
     This is where an SMode struct is initialized.
-    Open the comment block 209, read the comments in it then close it.
+    Open the comment block above (311), read the comments in it then close it.
     The base mode struct has the following fn ptrs:
     1. fnKey_up
       This fn is called when a key up event occurs